 - Monthly quotas: Suspiciously consistent 20-30 reviews every month

-That's not organic growth.
-That's a campaign.
+That is not organic growth.
+That is a campaign.

 The 72-Hour Rule